Obooman/ractive-rematch/README.md

 })

 /*
- * Connect state to a subclass instead of instance please use `connect`
- * the dispatch function will be attached to the instance.
+ * the dispatch function will be attached to instance.
- * Use this.dispath as you like it
  */
-connectInstance(mapStateToData,mapDispatchToMethod)(component)
+connectInstance(mapStateToData,mapDispatchToMethod)(instance)

+// Connect state to a subclass instead of instance please use `connect` connect(mapStateToData,mapDispatchToMethod)(Component)
 ```